nragland37/Student-Time-Analysis-Tool/README.md

 - **Flexible Time Increments**: Adjust the maximum gap and time increment settings to suit specific analysis needs.
 - **Color Palette**: Utilizes the `viridis` color palette for clear and visually accessible data representation.

+## Data Cleaning and Preparation

+Employs advanced data cleaning techniques to ensure accurate analysis:

+1. **Filtering Online and Invalid Classes**:
+   - Excludes entries with invalid times or day formats to focus on in-person classes.

+2. **Time Conversion**:
+   - Transforms integer times (e.g., `0900`) into time objects for precise calculations.

+3. **Standardizing Days**:
+   - Expands and renames day codes (`MTWRF`) into readable formats (`Mon`, `Tues`).

+4. **Calculating and Filtering Gaps**:
+   - Computes class gaps and filters out negative or zero values to analyze only meaningful gaps.

+5. **Term-Based Segmentation**:
+   - Segments data by academic terms while accounting for full-term classes.

+6. **Time Interval Alignment**:
+   - Maps student availability gaps to every second of the day, creating highly detailed intervals for precise visualization of free time patterns.

 ## File Structure

 - `global.R`: Contains global variables and functions that are shared across the UI and server components.